 Standing on the rugged cliffs at Point Reyes, California at sunset, you may catch the brief and legendary green flash of the sun as it sinks below the distant horizon.
 A line of sea foam laces away from the point across the top of the waters, illuminated in the sunset’s fire.
 A green light may slowly wrap itself around you there.

-The spirits of Miwok dead, Indigenous to these Northern California places, wait there for the moonlight's shining path across the waters.
+The spirits of Miwok dead, Indigenous to these Northern California places, wait there for their shining path across the waters.
 They will leave the land at Point Reyes, fly out over the ocean toward Coyote’s home at the distant Farallon Islands.
 “The Miwok people believed that the dead walked into the afterlife along a path of light thrown by the moon onto water.”1

 Coyote and the Miwok path of the dead